usgs/wdfn-blog/content/tutorial.md

 ```

 With data coming from many different agencies, it will be important to
-look carefully at the returned data.
-For instance, this “Phosphorus”
+carefully review the returned data.
+For instance, this “Phosphorus” data
-data comes back with many different units.
-It will be important to make
+comes back with many different units.
+It will be important to make smart
-smart decisions on how and if the total data can be used together.
+decisions on how and if the queried data can be used together.

 ``` r
 unique(phosData$ResultMeasure.MeasureUnitCode)